haseeAmarathunga/face-detect/README.md

 `npm install --save @haseeamarathunga/face-detection`

-2) Import the `WebcamModule` into your Angular module:
+2) Import the `FaceDetectionModule` into your Angular module:

 ```typescript
 import {FaceDetectionModule} from '@haseeamarathunga/face-detection';